pghvlaans/sbotools/man/post-release/sbotools.1.md

 dependencies in a clean build environment may be interested in the **sbotest** companion package.

+**sbotools** currently supports Slackware 15.0 and beyond.
+For Slackware 14.0, 14.1 and 14.2, install **sbotools-4.0.1** at the latest.

 ## STARTUP

 When using **sbotools** for the first time, a copy of the SlackBuilds